cobi-bike/DevKit/README.md

 Change location coordinates and hit thumb controller buttons to see `COBI.js` in action.
-This simulates data and interaction events that will later be provided by the COBI.bike system when riding a bike.
+This simulates data and interaction events that will later be provided by the COBI.Bike system when riding a bike.
 Bonus points for directly tweaking the code e.g. subscribing to additional data from the `COBI.js` data stream.

 ## 🚀 Let's get started with your first project